constellation-daq/Constellation/docs/operator_guide/howtos/setup_systemd.md

 ```

 These lines will ensure the service is only started after the network has become available and is online.
-To star the service automatically, it needs to run as system service, and can then be added to the boot sequence by appending
+To start the service automatically, it needs to run as system service, and can then be added to the boot sequence by appending
 the following to the service file:

 ```systemd